smirik/mercury/README.md

 in older versions).
 Please take into account.

 [2016-12-12]: Compile.sh has been modified.
-Now to create input data files from samples run the compile.sh with key -s
+Now to create input data files from samples run the compile.sh simply.
+If you want to use your own input data files run compile.sh with key -s

 **Please note that if you use other programs to create input data files you must keep "fortran" double precision format (e.g. use "d" exponent)**